 I feel like I’m writing confessions even as I say these things, which again confirms for me that I’m not a minimalist.
-Or if I was one, I’d at least be a rebel.
+Or if I was one, I’d at least be the rebel minimalist.

 Some may say the difference between simplicity and minimalism is semantics.
 That’s probably fairly accurate.
-The words we choose matters though.
+The words we choose matter though.
 So let’s look at the definitions of these words.

 Minimalism: a style or technique that is characterized by extreme spareness and simplicity

 I’ve been challenged in the way I view minimalism as I’ve seen quite a variety of people that call themselves minimalists.
 I don’t see minimalism as a cookie-cutter description.
 People aren’t defined by the total number of objects they own.

 On the one end of the spectrum, you will find people who know the number of their possessions and can fit them all into a suitcase.
 Other minimalists choose to live in tiny houses.

 More moderate minimalists aren’t as extreme with their lifestyle.
 However, by definition, minimalism is characterized by extreme spareness or simplicity.
 There are varying ideas on what extreme looks like.
 It all depends on who or what you’re comparing it to.

 With minimalism, I think of trying to own as little as possible.
 The focus is on the necessities with the goal of not having too much beyond that.
 I don’t think there is anything wrong with that goal at all.
 It just isn’t my goal.